 Though the makers advertise a response time of 1ms, the folks at PC Monitors tested the response time and found it to be hovering around 3.97ms (144Hz).

 The AOC C24G1 has collected a good amount of user reviews over the past few years.
-All its variants enjoy an average rating of 4.6-stars out of 5 on Amazon and users praised its gaming prowess, screen quality, and picture quality.
-As per Fakespot's estimates, around 65.5% of these reviews are reliable and can be trusted.
+Users have praised its gaming prowess, screen quality, and picture quality.
+As per Fakespot's estimates, over 60% of these reviews are reliable and can be trusted.

 Another elegant display that you can use for casual gaming (and a bit of competitive gaming) is the Samsung C27F398.
 Similar to the displays above, it bundles an FHD resolution and a VA panel.
 It delivers an immersive viewing experience for the price, and you can expect to see a high contrast ratio.
 The panel is bright and clear.
 However, the refresh rate is only 60Hz over the 75Hz and the 144Hz clocked by the monitors above.